-- Professor Nigel Stocks - Head of Discipline, Director of the Primary Health Care Research Evaluation and Development (PHCRED) Program
+- Professor Nigel Stocks - Discipline Lead, Director of the Primary Health Care Research Evaluation and Development (PHCRED) Program

 Academic and professional staff

 - A/Prof David Gonzalez-Chica – Head of Research

 - Dr Oliver Frank - Senior Lecturer/Unicare Fellow

 - Dr Elizabeth Hoon - Research Fellow, EMPOWER Centre of Research Excellence, and National Centre for Sleep Health Services

 - Keren Stuart - ASPREE Coordinator